Updated March 6, 2023

 Controller, you will be holding the top financial position within a business.
-Their main responsibility is to prepare financial accounts and take a decision of the business based on the regular relevant analysis.
+Their main responsibility is to prepare financial accounts and take a decision of the business based on the regular, relevant analysis.
 The controller reports internally the internal audit financial reports and confirms that the company has followed the compliance.
-A comptroller has to handle the cost and have to maintain that expenditures within the budget, not only restricted to analyzing the final costs.
+A comptroller has to handle the cost and maintain that expenditures within the budget are restricted to analyzing the final costs.
 They have to review the work of junior accountants and have ensured the output matches the set standard.
 They also have to adjust the variance from the budget as per the requirement by comparing the actual figures with projections.

 The person who manages all the financial accounts of an organization.
 They are usually employed in private organizations.
 They supervise and manage financial matters, ensuring the accuracy of financial reporting.
 Analyzing data and providing an analysis of findings to the senior manager of the company.
-In addition, controllers also handle the responsibility of managing compliance issues, laws including federal, state as well as local concerning financial and monetary issues.
+In addition, controllers also handle the responsibility of managing compliance issues, laws including federal, state, and local, concerning financial and monetary issues.
 They ensure the profitability of the business as per the law.

 The origin of the “title” comptroller is very interesting.
 In the early 1400s, it was created from the word “controller” in France, which means a person specialized in financial ledgers.
-Countreroller title became “Comptroller” after an error in spelling and have been used as same from there.
-They are the highest-level financial officer that takes care of the overall cost and who is specialized in checking ledgers.
+Countreroller title became “Comptroller” after an error in spelling and used as the same.
+They are the highest-level financial officer who takes care of the overall cost and specialized in checking ledgers.
 They are usually employed in the government sector at a local or state level.
 They supervise the overall cost that a government agency is providing into the services.

-Head To Head Comparison Between Controller vs Comptroller (Infographics)
+Head To Head Comparison Between Controller and Comptroller (Infographics)

 Below is the top 5 comparison of Controller vs Comptroller: